Latino Mental Health

 Natural Medicine and Home Remedies

-Some Latinos heavily relay on traditional healers and home remedies to deal with health-related issues.
+Some Latinos may prefer traditional healers and home remedies to deal with health-related issues.
 Mental health may not be an exception.
 If these healing methods are important to you, do use them.
 However, we encourage you to seek a mental health professional or a primary care doctor.
 Ask your doctor to make these healing practices part of your treatment plan.
 Mental health professionals have experience and knowledge of effective types of treatments and what may work for you.
 You may use both approaches in your road to recovery.

 Faith and Spirituality